maxpoletaev/van/README.md

  * Events are simple DTO objects without behaviour.
  * Events are immutable and cannot be modified by listeners.
  * Each event may have zero to infinity number of listeners.
- * In the case of multiple listeners, they are executed concurrently, but not asynchronously.
-In other words, `bus.Publish()` runs each event handler in a separate goroutine but waits for them to finish the execution before returning.

 ```go
 // define event struct